Updated Feb 2026 12 min read

 📍 Coolum Beach (between Noosa & Mooloolaba)

-A laid-back locals' favourite with consistent surf, a wide sandy stretch and a relaxed village atmosphere.
-Patrolled year-round, with excellent cafés and restaurants nearby.
-Pair a morning surf with the rewarding hike up nearby Mt Coolum (1.6 km return) for sweeping coastal panoramas.
+A laid-back locals' favourite and Queensland's best beach (public vote, 2025).
+Consistent surf, wide sandy shore and relaxed village atmosphere.
+Pair a morning surf with the rewarding 1.6 km hike up Mount Coolum for sweeping coastal panoramas.

 Bulcock Beach, Caloundra